An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Background and Motivation

-Although NCCL has become the \emph{de-facto} CCL in production-level GPU clusters, we still encounter several challenges in real-world scenarios, falling short of several essential properties of efficiency, reliability and observability.
+Although NCCL has become the \emph{de-facto} CCL in production-level GPU training clusters, we still encounter several challenges in real-world scenarios, falling short of several essential properties of efficiency, reliability and observability.

-\textbf{Non-negligible SM consumption.} GPUs are designed to execute parallel GEMMs in deep learning, but we observe that CC primitives that do not involve reduction, such as \texttt{send/recv}, \texttt{alltoall}, \texttt{broadcast} and \texttt{allgather}, also consume SM resources in NCCL.
-For example, Figure \ref{fig-nccl-p2p} illustrates the basic procedure of inter-host \texttt{send/recv} primitives of NCCL.
-When the sender launches \texttt{send} kernels to transmit data to the remote receiver, NCCL involves three steps: 1) data preparation: sender APP prepares source data in the application buffer at GPU HBM; 2) buffer copy: sender GPU launches kernels to copy the application buffer to the chunk buffer, indicating the data is ready to be sent; 3) data transmission: network proxy posts WRs and notifies the sender RNIC, then GPU launches kernels to transmit packets to the remote RNIC by GDR.
-The workflow of \texttt{recv} is on the contrary to \texttt{send}.
+\textbf{SM competition between computation and communication.} GPUs utilize SM to execute parallel GEMMs in deep learning, but we observe that CC primitives that do not involve reduction, such as \texttt{SendRecv} used in PP, also consume non-negligible SM resources in NCCL.
+This phenomenon significantly hinders the effective overlapping of computation and communication.
+Figure \ref{fig-nccl-p2p} illustrates the basic procedure of inter-node and intra-node \texttt{send/recv} primitives of NCCL.
+For inter-node P2P operation, NCCL consists of three steps: (1) Sender buffer copy: sender rank launches kernels to copy data from application buffer to sender buffer, and notify the NCCL proxy thread upon chunk availability.
+(2) Network transmission: NCCL proxy thread posts WRs to trigger NIC doorbell, then sender RNIC transmits packets to the remote RNIC by GPUDirect RDMA (GDR) \cite{shi2014designing}.
+(3) Receiver buffer copy: receiver rank launches kernels to continuously move data from the receiver buffer to the application buffer as chunks arrive.
+On the other hand, for intra-node P2P operation, the procedure follows a similar yet slightly different two-step pattern, and the data movement is driven entirely by kernel launches: (1) Intra-node transmission: sender rank issues memory copy operation from sender buffer to receiver chunk buffer via NVLink/PCIe.
+(2) Receiver buffer copy.